KlosStepan/SwimmPair-Www/README.md

 Application data flow is realized as follows:
 ![App Schema](/misc/app-schema.jpg "app-schema")

-Public and private parts have php form actions and ajax calls for achieving functionality via appropriate manager calls or payloads sent on them.
+Public and private parts have **php form actions** and **ajax call endpoints** for achieving functionality via appropriate manager calls or payloads sent on them.
+The folders (in public and private sections) are:
+* PHPActionHandler,
+* XMLHttpRequest.

 ## Web Application Development
 SwimmPair is shipped in [docker image](https://www.docker.com).
 It's run locally by [docker-compose](https://docs.docker.com/compose), starting **SwimmPair**, **MySQL** and **Adminer** containers.